-Pilates is a mind-body exercise method which has many fabulous benefits for people of all ages, occupations and fitness levels, as well as for the singer/musician.
-I run workshops and lessons for singers and musicians apart from my work with the general public.
+Pilates is a mind-body exercise method which has many fabulous benefits for people of all ages, occupations and fitness levels, as well as for the performer/dancer/singer/musician or other type of specialist.
+I run workshops and lessons for dancers, singers and musicians apart from my work with the general public.
 Due to the COVID19 pandemic and subsequent lockdown measures, I now offer my lessons as a ‘live teaching’ online option.
 Remedial classes are also available online, after consultation with the client to understand if this is appropriate for either private or small group tuition.
 This online format is valid for all my lessons except for the large equipment lessons unless the client has their own Pilates Reformer or Chair.

 I hold Pilates Instructor qualifications from STOTT Pilates (Canada) and PTAF (South Africa) for both matwork and large Pilates equipment.
 I obtained a Master's Degree in Music through the University of Stellenbosch (cum laude) in which I formally combined my two disciplines, namely, Pilates and Singing.
 I have been teaching Pilates for well over 20 years and have a particular affinity for ‘fixing’ body issues.